rowanho/distributed_movies/README.md

 System information and guarantees:
 - The replicas load the "small" dataset from https://grouplens.org/datasets/movielens/latest/

+- Replicas have a 10% chance of going down (reporting as "offline") every 1 second, and a 50% chance of coming back online if offline every second.
+Whenever a client uses a replica, the replica reports itself as "overloaded" for that period.

 - The server/client handles invalid input formats and movies/ratings that do not exist.

 - Consistency ensured so that a client's queries respect at least the updates they have made,